luigisaetta/oci_langflow/README.md

    Based on Cohere, this component generates embeddings for your data, enabling effective search and retrieval.

 2. **OCI Chat Model**
-   Powered by Meta or Cohere, this component handles conversational AI tasks for natural and engaging user interactions.
+   Powered by Meta or Cohere models, this component handles conversational AI tasks for natural and engaging user interactions.

 3. **OCI Vector Store**
    Built on Oracle Database 23AI, this component provides a highly efficient and scalable vector store